SebastianPost96/rx-boilerstate/README.md

 Since all state implementation are injectable, they can be provided on either a global, module or component level.

-Specifically for the component level, this means you can create a state where each component has its own associated state instance, making it reusable across different scenarios.
+Specifically for the component level, this means you can create a state where each component has it's own associated state instance, making it reusable across different scenarios.
 In this case, the state instance will also be destroyed along with the component, so it is to call the `destroy` method on your state to ensure that all subscriptions are cleaned up.

 For more information on provider scopes, see the [Angular documentation](https://angular.io/guide/providers).